UMWEDU/umw-greatlives-sync/_pages/additional-presidential-great-lives-lectures.md

 <a href="http://www.umw.edu/greatlives/wp-content/uploads/sites/8/2020/10/Screen-Shot-2020-08-07-at-4.08.56-PM.png"><img class="wp-image-60577" src="http://www.umw.edu/greatlives/wp-content/uploads/sites/8/2020/10/Screen-Shot-2020-08-07-at-4.08.56-PM-300x100.png" alt="" width="639" height="213" /></a>

 Thank you for joining us for our 2020 Great Presidential Lives mini-series!
-If you would like to view more Great Lives lectures featuring presidential topics, take a look at the selection below.
+If you would like to view additional Great Lives lectures featuring presidential topics, take a look at the selection below.
 To view more, visit our <a href="https://www.umw.edu/greatlives/archives/">Archives</a> page.

 &nbsp;